aqp-mc2-chalmers/chalmers-qubit/README.md

 ## Support

-This package was built from contributions by Pontus Vikstål, Kamanasish Debnath and Shahnawaz Ahmed.
+This package was built from contributions by Pontus Vikstål and Shahnawaz Ahmed.

 Contact vikstal@chalmers.se, shahnawaz.ahmed95@gmail.com or anton.frisk.kockum@chalmers.se for help and support.